ytthuan/LeoSQLServerRServices/EnergyDemandForecasting/SQLR/README.md

 **Details of each step of the forecasting process are explained below.**
 ### STEP 1: DATA GENERATION
-* The PowerShell script first uses bcp to bulk load DemandHistory15Minutes.txt into table DemandSeed and TemperatureHistoryHourly.txt into table TemperatureSeed.
+* The PowerShell script first uses bcp to bulk load `DemandHistory15Minutes.txt` into table `DemandSeed` and `TemperatureHistoryHourly.txt` into table `TemperatureSeed`.
-* The stored procedure usp_GenerateHistoricalData then loads the seed data into tables DemandReal and TemperatureReal as historical data.
+* The stored procedure `usp_GenerateHistoricalData` then loads the seed data into tables `DemandReal` and `TemperatureReal` as historical data.
-* The stored procedure usp_Data_Simulator_Demand is invoked every 15 minutes and usp_Data_Simulator_Temperature is invoked every hour to generate on-going data which are also saved into DemandReal and TemperatureReal.
+* The stored procedure `usp_Data_Simulator_Demand` is invoked every 15 minutes and `usp_Data_Simulator_Temperature` is invoked every hour to generate on-going data which are also saved into `DemandReal` and `TemperatureReal`.

 **Input files**:
   DemandHistory15Minutes.txt
   TemperatureHistoryHourly.txt

 **Stored procedures**:

 Procedure name |Description